 In contrast to IPv4, Stateless Address Autoconfiguration (SLAAC), which is part of IPv6 Neighbor Discovery (ND), enables a node to form multiple addresses, some of them temporary and with a particular attention paid to privacy.
 SLAAC addresses may be formed and deprecated asynchronously to the association.
-Even if the knowledge of IPv6 addresses used by a STA can be obtained by snooping protocols such as IPv6 ND and DHCPv6, or by observing data traffic sourced at the STA, such methods provide only an imperfect knowledge of the state of the STA at the AP, in particular when SLAAC is enabled.
+Even if the knowledge of IPv6 addresses used by a STA (#13154) (or a non-AP MLD) can be obtained by snooping protocols such as IPv6 ND and DHCPv6, or by observing data traffic sourced at the STA, such methods provide only an imperfect knowledge of the state of the STA at the AP (or of the non-AP MD at the AP MLD), in particular when SLAAC is enabled.
 Running a Proxy ARP service on an incomplete set of addresses may result in a loss of connectivity, in particular for addresses rarely used and in situations of mobility.

 This nondeterministic representation of IPv6 address location and binding may also result in

-undesirable state persistence in the AP when a STA ceases to use an IPv6 address.
+undesirable state persistence in the AP when a STA (#13154) (or in the AP MLD when a non-AP MLD) ceases to use an IPv6 address.
 It follows that protocol snooping is not a recommended technique and that snooping should only be used as last resort.
 IETF RFC 8505 defines an address registration mechanism that enables the AP to maintain a deterministic knowledge of all the IPv6 addresses of all the associated STAs.
-IETF RFC 8929 defines a proxy ND service that leverages the address registration to maintain an accurate proxy state that follows the movements of the STAs, while IETF RFC 8928 protects the address ownership against impersonation attacks and address spoofing.
+IETF RFC 8929 defines a proxy ND service that leverages the address registration to maintain an accurate proxy state that follows the movements of the STAs (or the non-AP MLDs), while IETF RFC 8928 protects the address ownership against impersonation attacks and address spoofing.

-The proxy ARP function for IPv4 and IPv6 shall support snooping of DHCPv4, DHCPv6, and IPv6 ND to discover the IPv4 and IPv6 addresses owned by the STA.
+The proxy ARP function for IPv4 and IPv6 shall support snooping of DHCPv4, DHCPv6, and IPv6 ND to discover the IPv4 and IPv6 addresses owned by the STA (#13154) (or the non-AP MLD).

-For IPv6, since the state obtained by snooping SLAAC is unreliable, the proxy ARP function shall support the backbone router function defined in IETF RFC 8929, which creates a binding state based on an IETF RFC 8505 registration by the STA.
+For IPv6, since the state obtained by snooping SLAAC is unreliable, the proxy ARP function shall support the backbone router function defined in IETF RFC 8929, which creates a binding state based on an IETF RFC 8505 registration by the STA (#13154) (or the non-AP MLD).
 The proxy ARP function should support IETF RFC 8928 to protect the ownership of the addresses.
-The non-AP STA shall support the address registration mechanism defined in IETF RFC 8505 and should support the address protection mechanism defined in IETF RFC 8928.
+The non-AP STA (#13154) and the non-AP MLD shall support the address registration mechanism defined in IETF RFC 8505 and should support the address protection mechanism defined in IETF RFC 8928.

 IPv6 ND uses IP layer multicast Internet Control Message Protocol version 6 (ICMPv6) Neighbor Solicitation (NS) messages (section 4.3 of IETF RFC 4861) for address resolution (section 7.2 of IETF RFC 4861), which is the equivalent of ARP request, and for duplicate address detection (DAD).
-The proxy ARP function shall drop those messages if the target IP address does not correspond to an associated STA.
+The proxy ARP function shall drop those messages if the target IP address does not correspond to an associated STA (#13154) (or an associated non-AP MLD).
 NS messages are sent as IP layer unicast for neighbor unreachability detection (NUD) (section 7 of IETF RFC 4861).
 The proxy ARP function shall not operate on IP layer unicast NS messages.